 Daiva Skučienė is a Professor at Social Policy Department at Vilnius University.
 She is interested in family policy, gender, work-life balance, single mothers and policy interventions to solve their problems.

 Associate Professor of Literature at the Department of English Philology at Vilnius University.
 Fields of interest: environmental humanities, literature and material culture.

 Lina Šumskaitė is Assistant Professor at Vilnius University at the Sociology and Social Work Institute, Social Policy Department.
 She defended her PhD in sociology in 2014 entitled Fathering Practices of Men.

-Associate Professor, director of the Institute of Sociology and Social Work, Faculty of Philosophy, Vilnius University.
+Professor, director of the Institute of Sociology and Social Work, Faculty of Philosophy, Vilnius University.

 Anzelma Ūselienė is a Research Projects Coordinator at Vilnius University Research & Innovation Department.